Spec Ops: The Line: Narrative design

 Another goal was to use the scenarios presented to cause players to raise questions about their thoughts of killing people in a video game as a form of entertainment.
-To achieve this, the team made the hints at the game's loading screen increasingly aggressive, while the game's overall narrative was designed with the aim of being "physically opposing", so that players could project themselves into the protagonist's position, especially when making choices that involve the killing of innocents.
+To achieve this, the team made the hints at the loading screen increasingly aggressive, while the overall narrative was designed with the aim of being "physically opposing", so that players could project themselves into the protagonist's position, especially when making choices that involve the killing of innocents.
 They hoped that players would be able to feel angry at the developers who "forced" players into killing civilians in the game.
 The team had a lot of debates regarding the imagery used in depicting violence towards civilians, as many considered it excessive and unnecessary.
 However, 2K approved their vision even when the team thought they had pushed the narrative to extremes.

 Williams has stated that the game's events are open to interpretation.
 (Note: According to Williams, his interpretation is that Walker died in the helicopter crash, as Walker experiences déjà vu during the second sequence.)
 Many different theories have been discussed by the development staff.
-Davis described the game's pacing as "deliberate", but he added that there are moments where the pacing slows down significantly and allows the player to learn more about the game's story through inspecting environmental objects.
+Davis described the pacing as "deliberate", but he added that there are moments where the pacing slows down significantly and allows the player to learn more about the story through inspecting environmental objects.
 The city of Dubai is filled with graffiti, which is used to give players information regarding the factions and the backstory.
 According to Yager, the graffiti was designed to give players a perspective that is different from the main game, and to help make the location more realistic.
-The team also hoped to make players feel lost when playing the game.
+The team also hoped to make players feel lost.
 As a result, the team added hallucinations to the game.
 These hallucinations sometimes occur through the subtext, in which players may not realize their presence.
 Williams added that having subtext is important, and that the "best stories are the ones that have stuff hidden in them".
 (Note: According to Williams, one of Walker's hallucinations occurs at the beginning of the game, with a billboard showing Konrad's face.)
 The game fades to black when the game transitions from one scene to another, and it fades to white when Walker is hallucinating or otherwise deceiving himself.